 Taxon Species IUCN Red List Endemism / RR Obs.
-Potential Direct and Indirect Impacts Additional studies or mitigation measures mandatory Mitigation Measures to implement if the presence of the species is confirmed and distribution area of the populations will be mapped using a GPS and their extension (m2), abundance (number of individuals) and percentage (%) of flowering/fruiting/seeding individuals will be recorded. be separately stored using clearly identifiable codes Biodiversity Action Plan will include appropriate offset measure to ensure Net Gain depending on the residual impacts identified during the additional studies and monitoring.
+Potential Direct and Indirect Impacts Additional studies or mitigation measures mandatory Mitigation Measures to implement if the presence of the species is confirmed and distribution area of the populations will be mapped using a GPS and their extension (m ), abundance (number of individuals) and percentage (%) of flowering/fruiting/seeding individuals will be recorded. be separately stored using clearly identifiable codes Biodiversity Action Plan will include appropriate offset measure to ensure Net Gain depending on the residual impacts identified during the additional studies and monitoring.
 Amphibian Breviceps ombelanonga sp. nov.
 NE RR L The presence of this species has not been confirmed in the Aol.
 If present, this species could be found in Dry Adansonia woodland, Dry shrubland and Floodplain habitats in the immediate surroundings of Lots 1-WTP & WAF, 2, 5, 8, 10.
-Direct impacts could be associated with loss of suitable habitats in the immediate surroundings of Lots 1-WTP & WAF, 2, 5, 8, 10 due to the Project footprint.
+Direct impacts could be associated with loss of suitable habitats in the immediate surroundings of Lots 1- WTP & WAF, 2, 5, 8, 10 due to the Project footprint.
 Indirect impacts within 100 m and 300 m buffer could affect this species habitat if not properly mitigated.
-Additional studies: Perform a pre-construction assessment in suitable habitat Dry Adansonia woodland, Dry shrubland and Floodplain of Lots 1-WTP & WAF, 2, 5, 8, 10 to ensure the absence of species triggering a CH before starting the construction.
+Additional studies: Perform a pre-construction assessment in suitable habitat Dry Adansonia woodland, Dry shrubland and Floodplain of Lots 1- WTP & WAF, 2, 5, 8, 10 to ensure the absence of species triggering a CH before starting the construction.
 Field observations will be performed through a walkover survey within the suitable habitats for the species.
-Mitigation measures for planned biodiversity during the construction phase are considered sufficient to mitigate impacts.
-If the species is found, during preconstruction surveys precautions will be taken to survey the area prior to any vegetation clearing and site preparation activities to identify, safely collect and relocate individuals to suitable and safe locations.
-If necessary, Biodiversity Action Plan will include appropriate offset measure to ensure Net Gain depending on the residual impacts identified during the additional studies and monitoring.
-Phrynobatrachus brevipalmatus DD RR L The presence of this species has not been confirmed in the Aol.
+Mitigation measures for planned biodiversity during the construction phase are considered sufficient to mitigate impacts. will be taken to survey the area prior to any vegetation clearing and site preparation activities to identify, safely collect and relocate Phrynobatrachus brevipalmatus DD RR L The presence of this species has not been confirmed in the Aol.
 If Additional studies: If the species is found, during pre- construction surveys precautions